jrisi256/obsidian/joe_shack_home/Social disorganization.md

 	* The persistence of delinquency results not only from structural conditions (i.e., economic status, population heterogeneity, and residential turnover) but also via a process of cultural transmission.
 	* There are no subcultures of the poor where they have different levels of tolerance for violence.
 Poor people do not like violence and crime just as much as middle class and upper class people.
 	* [[Culture]] is a toolkit for action.
 Culture provides filters through which we view the world and evaluate what choices we have available to us in any given situation in terms of how we will act.
+* [[sharkeyCommunityCrimeDecline2017]] -> community organization formation is important in considering the cohesion and ability for neighborhoods to self-regulate.
+Uses social disorganization theory to help (partially) explain long-term declines in crime across cities (I suppose the argument would go something like cities which are more socially organized as evidenced by a higher number of community-oriented nonprofit organizations experienced greater declines in crime).

 ### Literature to look at